AN ORIGINAL VISION TV SERIES ABOUT STORIES WE LOVE

-Even still, a few pass through ‘fiery times’ and experience a personal transformation which empower them, no doubt, to ‘shine stronger’ because of their ‘heroic journey’.
+Even still, a few pass through ‘fiery times’ and experience a personal evolution/revolution which empower them, no doubt, to ‘shine stronger’ because of their ‘heroic journey’.

 Everyone goes through trials.
 Reflecting pensively on the proverbial emotional rollercoaster which utterly turned a guest’s world upside down is what resonates.

 It’s the ‘cathartic’ effect.
 Toxicity in one’s life needs a channel to be processed and eliminated.
 If we can identify firsthand or indirectly with life issues faced by others – there is a reckoning.